-Bangladesh has delivered on best-in-class annual GDP growth rates of 6-7% over the past decade; while COVID-19 seems to have derailed this very strong growth, we are confident that this is a temporary phenomenon, no different than what is being witnessed all over the world.
-As vaccination rates continue to improve, the world remains cautiously optimistic that we may soon revert back to some semblance of normalcy.
+Bangladesh has delivered on best-in-class annual GDP growth rates of 6-7% over the past decade; while COVID-19, the Ukraine-Russia conflict, supply chain challenges, global runaway inflation, energy supply concerns, and a substantial impairment to Bangladesh's foreign exchange reserves alongside the large devaluation of the Bangladeshi Taka, appear to have the potential to derail this very strong growth, we are confident that this is a temporary phenomenon; many of these similar factors appear to be affecting many of frontier and emerging market peers.
 Time and time again, Bangladesh has proven to be resilient and we remain significantly optimistic for the mid- and long-term prospects and opportunities.